supermandee/myspotipal/README.md

 "Show me my playlists"
 "What did I listen to recently?"
 ```
-Keep track of your followed artists (up to 100), playlists, and recent plays
+Keep track of your followed artists, playlists, and recent plays

 ### Learn About Any Artist 🎤
 ```